cozy-creator/aptos-staking/README.md

 ### Why We Made This:

 The aptos_framework::stake module provides the basis for staking within Aptos.
 However, that module is designed only for a single-person; all the money within the StakePool belongs to whomever possess the owner_cap.
 That is to say, there is no way to trustlessly share a StakePool with someone else; whoever has the owner_cap could steal all your StakePool money easily.
+Furthermore, the aptos_framework::stake module is permissioned; you cannot deposit stake into another person's stake pool, only the possessor of owner_cap can do that.

+Unlike Solana, Aptos creates a distinction between a "StakePool owner" and an "operator".
+StakePool owners bond money, while operators run the physical machines that validate the Aptos network, earning rewards every epoch dependent upon the operator peformance.
+Unfortunately, the aptos_framework::stake module has no built-in way to split epoch-rewards between the StakePool owner and the operator.

+For decentralization, Aptos needs permissionless, shared stake pools. ...oh and operators need to get paid.

 Hence, why we created this SharedStakePool module; it is essentially a wrapper on top of StakePool.
 This module creates a StakePool, and then takes possession of its owner_cap, meaning it now has full control of the money within the StakePool.
 Whenever someone deposits, unlocks, or withdraws money, the SharedStakePool keeps track of how much each individual person is owed.
-It does this by maintaining an internal ledger, rather than by granting derivative tokens.
+It does this by maintaining an internal ledger of each shareholder address, rather than by granting derivative tokens.

+Furthermore, it tracks rewards as they're earned, and pays an agreed-upon commission to the operator every epoch.

 ### This Module Is: